jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 *   You don't need to use mocks which can lead to validating execution steps within the domain core instead of validating the domain specific use cases
 *   Your tests are much easier to read and can teach new developers the use cases of your domain.
 *   You can write your tests first without considering the infrastructure first.

-In addition, **jexxa-test** provides predefined architectural tests for:
-*   [Pattern Language](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate the correct annotation of your application using project [Addend](http://addend.jexxa.io/)
-*   [Ports&Adapters Architecture](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validates dependencies between packages of your application
-*   [Usage of Aggregates](src/test/java/io/jexxa/tutorials/bookstore/architecture/ArchitectureTest.java) to validate that your business logic is not exposed

 First, add the following dependency to your tests.